cshyshtof/notes-devnet/Git/Concepts.md

 	- You can checkout such commit, but just to review, avoid doing commits
 	- Changes are not shown in a log, and are hard to recover
 	- Garbage collection will remove such phantom checkout
+- GitOps
+	- Everything as Code
+	- Using Git to manage configuration of networks, servers, security, etc.
 - Basic operations

 ```text